-(d) The increase in pension value for Mr. Batkin is due to one less year of discounting from the expected payable date (age 72), and a decrease in the discount rate used for computing benefits from 3.61% to 3.34%, and reflects his actual retirement from the Board during 2017.
+- (d) The increase in pension value for Mr. Batkin is due to one less year of discounting from the expected payable date (age 72), and a decrease in the discount rate used for computing benefits from 3.61% to 3.34%, and reflects his actual retirement from the Board during 2017.
 The actual pension benefits to be provided to Mr. Batkin were not increased in 2017.
 As is discussed in more detail in the following pages, in 2003 the Company eliminated its director pension plan on a going-forward basis, such that directors joining the board after that time would not be eligible to participate in the pension plan.
-However, directors serving on the Board at the time that the pension plan was eliminated were given the ability to (i) either continue to accrue benefits under the director pension plan or instead to elect, effective as of specified dates ranging from May 1, 2003 through May 1, 2006, to start receiving stock options under the 2003 Stock Option Plan for Non-Employee Directors (the "2003 Director Option Plan") and (ii) to the extent that a director opted into participation in the 2003 Director Option Plan, to have their accumulated benefits under the pension plan or this transition opted into the 2003 Director Option Plan in 2003 and elected to convert their balance in the director pension plan into deferred stock units under the Deferred Plan.
-As such, other than Mr. Batkin, no directors will receive any pension benefits and none of these directors accrued any such benefits during 2017.

-This column does not include interest earned on balances held in directors' interest accounts under the Deferred Plan.
-Such interest accrues based on the five-year treasury bill rate.

-- (e) Comprises (i) deemed dividends which are paid on outstanding balances in stock unit accounts under the Deferred Plan and (ii) deemed dividends paid on annual stock awards which have been deferred.
+However, directors serving on the Board at the time that the pension plan was eliminated were given the ability to (i) either continue to accrue benefits under the director pension plan or instead to elect, effective as of specified dates ranging from May 1, 2003 through May 1, 2006, to start receiving stock options under the 2003 Stock Option Plan for Non-Employee Directors (the "2003 Director Option Plan") and (ii) to the extent that a director opted into participation in the 2003 Director Option Plan, to have their accumulated benefits under the pension plan converted into stock units under the Deferred Compensation Plan for Non-employee directors (the "Deferred Plan").
+All of the Company's other current directors who were directors at the time of this transition opted into the 2003 Director Option Plan in 2003 and elected to convert their balance in the director pension plan into deferred stock units under the Deferred Plan.
+As such, other than Mr. Batkin, no directors will receive any pension benefits and none of these directors accrued any such benefits during 2017. - This column does not include interest earned on balances held in directors' interest accounts under the Deferred Plan.
+Such interest accrues based on the five-year treasury bill rate. - (e) Comprises (i) deemed dividends which are paid on outstanding balances in stock unit accounts under the Deferred Plan and (ii) deemed dividends paid on annual stock awards which have been deferred.
 Balances deferred by directors into the stock unit account track the performance of the Company's common stock.
 Also includes the Company's matching charitable contribution of up to \$5,000 per director per fiscal year.
 An aggregate of \$32,500 was paid by the Company in fiscal 2017 in director matching contributions. - (f) These directors retired from the Board effective at the 2017 annual meeting of shareholders.
 As such, they did not receive the annual stock grant that was made at the 2017 annual meeting for continuing directors.